JanPretorius98/20713479-DatSci-Prac/README.md

   * Another bar plot, but with `df_movies`
 * What genres are the most profitable?
   * Create a table with `df_movies`

+## Question 5: Google Play
+This question has been stored in the folder named `question-5-googlePlay`.
+The following section explains step by step how the questions were answered.

+### Data operations completed:

+### The following questions guide the analysis: